b01/d3/README.md

 ## Description
 An interface (written in PHP) for accessing Battle.net Diablo 3 REST service.

+## Summary
+This API provides a client for accessing Diablo 3 profiles, heroes, and items; which require an API key and battle-tag.
+There are also a few object models for: Profile, Hero, Item, and Skill (Active and Passive).

 ## Requirements

 * PHP 5.4

-NOTE: I've removed some thing that required PHP 5.6, so it should work on
-      5.4, or 5.5.
-Unless I missed something.

 ## Installation